 Please call or email Internal Audit with any comments, questions, or concerns:

-Internal Audit performs an annual risk assessment process which focuses on current and emerging risks.
-The Audit Plan, prepared after seeking input from leadership, is presented to, and approved by the Stewardship Committee.
+Internal Audit performs an annual risk assessment which focuses on current and emerging risks.
+The risk assessment process helps identify audits for inclusion in the annual audit plan.
+The Audit Plan, prepared after seeking input from leadership regarding key areas of risk, is presented to and approved by the Stewardship Committee of the Board of Trustees.

 Internal auditors are employees of the University.
 Our scope of work serves the University by helping it accomplish its goals, enhance operations, improve risk management and internal controls.
 Internal auditors focus on both financial and non-financial risks and controls.
 Internal auditors provide University leadership and the Board with assurance on the University’s risk management and control processes.